osimon81/SqueakR/README.md

 -   The `SqueakR` [pkgdown website](https://osimon81.github.io/SqueakR/ "SqueakR Pkgdown Website on GitHub") available through GitHub.
 Detailed information about its functions can be found under the *Reference* tab on the SqueakR website.
 The *Get started* tab is the recommended site for learning how to use the package.

--   The [main `SqueakR` Package repository](https://github.com/osimon81/SqueakR/ "The GitHub repository for SqueakR"), and the corresponding [Wiki](https://github.com/osimon81/SqueakR/wiki/ "SqueakR Wiki") and [Discussions](https://github.com/osimon81/SqueakR/discussions/ "Discussions page for SqueakR repo") sections.
+-   The [main SqueakR Package repository](https://github.com/osimon81/SqueakR/ "The GitHub repository for SqueakR"), and the corresponding [Wiki](https://github.com/osimon81/SqueakR/wiki/ "SqueakR Wiki") and [Discussions](https://github.com/osimon81/SqueakR/discussions/ "Discussions page for SqueakR repo") sections.

-    -   **This Discussions section** under the main SqueakR repository will be the forum for announcements, discussions, and troubleshooting anything related to either SqueakR or the Shiny SqueakR Dashboard.

-    -   However, *both sites have separate wikis,* to keep documentation organized.

--   The [Shiny `SqueakR` Dashboard repository](https://github.com/osimon81/SqueakR-Dashboard/ "Repository for Shiny SqueakR Dashboard"), and the accompanying [Wiki](https://github.com/osimon81/SqueakR-Dashboard/wiki/ "SqueakR-Dashboard Wiki") section, which contains documentation for running analysis and visualizing data through the `SqueakR` Shiny dashboard.

 -   The [`SqueakR`](https://cran.r-project.org/package=SqueakR/ "SqueakR Website on CRAN") package itself, and documentation describing its functions, on CRAN.